podusowski/lum/README.md

 `lum` lets you write tests which will use different combinations of whom gets the lock first.
 In above example, test would run two times (though there is a small caveat here).
 In the first iteration, "calculating thread" will get the lock first, in the second iteration, the "reading thread" will get it first.
 Both will happen in a deterministic way.

-The [test version](tests/test.cpp) of the above problem explicitly requires that both possibilities occurs.
-If we run it, in fact we will see both cases, always:
+The [test version](tests/test.cpp) behaves kind of like a Schrödinger's' cat, taking both probability paths at once.
+If we run it, in fact we will see both cases:

 ```
 value: 0